Gleejr/osticket-prereqs/README.md

 <h3>Install Rewrite Module</h3>

 <p>
-16. Once Rewrite Module is downloaded, select "I agree" and click install.
-Once it has successfully installed click close.
+16. Download the Rewrite Module.
+Once the download is complete, select 'I agree' and click 'Install.'
+After it has successfully installed, click 'Close.'
 </p>

 <p>
 <img width="501" alt="Screen Shot 2023-11-13 at 9 18 59 PM" src="https://github.com/Gleejr/osticket-prereqs/assets/148407820/106a29b9-70b2-4b0b-95bb-c880ea5a8952">
 </p>

-<h3>Create a directory for PHP on the local hard drive</h3>
+<h3>Create a directory for PHP on the local hard drive & Install PHP 7.3.8</h3>

 <p>
-17. Open file exlporer, type in "c:" to go to the local drive.
-Create a new folder named "PHP".
+17. Open File Explorer, type 'c:' to go to the local drive, and create a new folder named 'PHP.'
 </p>

 <p>